Eyelid surgery

 If you're not happy with the results, or you think the procedure was not done properly, you should take up the matter with the surgeon who treated you.

-If you have concerns about your care, you should contact the CQC.
+If you have concerns about your care, you should make a complaint to the CQC.

 If necessary, you can raise a concern about a doctor to the GMC.